dotnet/docs/docs/framework/wpf/app-development/pack-uris-in-wpf.md

 `/ResourceFile.xaml`

 > [!NOTE]
-> Because site of origin files are not associated with assemblies, they can only be referred to with absolute pack [!INCLUDE[TLA2#tla_uri#plural](../../../../includes/tla2sharptla-urisharpplural-md.md)].
+> Because site of origin files are not associated with assemblies, they can only be referred to with absolute pack URIs.

 By default, a relative pack URI is considered relative to the location of the markup or code that contains the reference.
 If a leading backslash is used, however, the relative pack URI reference is then considered relative to the root of the application.
 For example, consider the following project structure.